raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 // ...
 {% endhighlight %}

 Well, this seats an infinite number of Redditors on an infinite number of buses in an infinite auditorium that was already full.
-He does a code walkthrough, then segues on to talk about other interesting aspects of Georg Cantor[^cantor]'s work and a digression into Hotel Management.[^grand] By the time he finishes with a discussion of the Hypergame[^kongregate] proof of the infinite number of infinities, everyone has forgotten that they came to scoff.
+He does a code walkthrough with the students, then segues on to talk about other interesting aspects of Georg Cantor[^cantor]'s work and a digression into Hotel Management.[^grand] By the time he finishes with a discussion of the Hypergame[^kongregate] proof of the infinite number of infinities, everyone has forgotten that they came to scoff.

 [^cantor]: [https://en.wikipedia.org/wiki/Georg_Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)
 [allong.es]: http://allong.es "Free recipes from JavaScript Allongé"